annan007/GA-Toxic-Comment-Classification/README.md

 # GA-Toxic-Comment-Classification
 This simple AI code takes in toxic comment data set and learns how to classify the data set using Genetic Algorithms(GA)

-The code was run on Annaconda virtual environment.
+The code was run on Anaconda virtual environment.

 Following things are required before running this code:
 1. Basic understanding of GA and Classifier Chains